-Achiko partners with Udayana University for Covid-19 testing research in Bali, Indonesia
+Achiko Partners with Udayana University for Covid-19 Testing Research in Bali, Indonesia

 - The Study will focus on a systems approach to mass testing and consequences to healthcare, and consumer and business confidence

-- The partners plan to collaborate to deploy testing infrastructure, Teman Sehat and other systems to three islands adjacent to Bali: Nusa Penida, Nusa Lembongan and Nusa Ceningan
+- The partners collaborate to deploy testing infrastructure, Teman Sehat and other systems to 3 islands adjacent to Bali: Nusa Penida, Nusa Lembongan and Nusa Ceningan

 - Successful completion will have implications for the rollout across the rest of Indonesia and to other countries

-Zurich, 4 December 2020 - Achiko AG (SWX: ACHI, ISIN CH0522213468) ("Achiko") and Udayana University's Research Department ("Udayana") have signed a research agreement on Wednesday.
-The partners plan to conduct a study to better understand acceptance of mass testing in the broader population as well as the practicality of mass testing, and its effects on healthcare and consumer and business confidence.
+ZURICH, Switzerland, Dec.
+04, 2020 (GLOBE NEWSWIRE) -- Achiko AG (SWX: ACHI, ISIN CH0522213468) (“Achiko”) and Udayana University’s Research Department (“Udayana”) have signed a research agreement on Wednesday.
+The partners plan to conduct a study to better understand acceptance of mass testing in the broader population as well as the practicality of mass testing, and its effects on healthcare, and consumer and business confidence.
 To this end, diagnostic testing for Covid-19 will be deployed across three islands in the province of Bali (Nusa Penida, Nusa Lembongan and Nusa Ceningan), Indonesia, starting in late January 2021.

 The Study will include Teman Sehat, Achiko’s Testing Passport and ecosystem platform, and Gumnuts, Achiko’s low-cost saliva-based testing solution, when available.